plainionist/plainionist.github.io/_drafts/2019-06-01-Implementing-Clean-Architecture-Testing.md

 lint-nowarn:
 ---

+i have never been a fan of TDD. to me it always felt like doing things twice. writing tests was usually complex, took a lot of effort and delivered far too less benefit. only recently i noticied that this was because i wrote the wrong tests wrong ;-)

+after having followed uncle bobs recommendation of a testAPI and developed it further (TDK) writing test became fun again ;-) my tests are now acceptance tests which are very simple due to following rules
+- always talk to SUT through testAPI which is bridging between data types convenient for test and the actual architecture of SUT. by that make tests very independent from SUT
+- only use entities in tests - those are - in DDD terms - objects of the domain and rarely change and are also known by domain experts when reviewing tests
+- write a TDK which makes tests even more expressive
+- only work with data in tests (no mocks of interfaces - no komplex mocking frameworks - this is what the TestAPI is for)

 - i am lazy and i always struggle to find a good balance between DRY and testing
 - "what is simple enough that writing a test would violate DRY"?